 Fat transfer, also called fat injection or fat grafting, is a surgical procedure where a doctor transfers fat from one area of your body to the other.
 The surgical goal is to augment, or improve, the area where the doctor injects the fat.
 The procedure involves using liposuction to extract adipose fat, processing the fat, and then turning around and reinjecting purified fat into the desired area.

 Fat transfer is appealing to a wide audience, since the procedure itself is minimally invasive and versatile.
-The doctor can use it to:
+The doctor can use fat transfer to:

 - Fill in lost face volume